kstephens/psv/README.md

 psv - Pandas Separated Values

 - Copyright 2021-2024 Kurt Stephens
-- git@kurtstephens.com
+- pypi@devdriven.com

-`psv` is a command-line that manipulates tabular data in multiple formats.
+`psv` is a command-line tool that manipulates tabular data in multiple formats.
-Its design is influenced by the `Unix Principle` of "small tools connected by pipes".
+It is influenced by the `Unix Principle` of "small tools connected by pipes".

-# Features
+## Features

 `psv` can read and write multiple formats of data: CSV, TSV, Markdown, HTML, Pandas pickles.

 The string `//` is used to link commands in a pipeline.

-# Configuration
+## Configuration

 `psv` reads configuration from `~/.psv/config.yml` or `$PSV_CONFIG_FILE`.

-## Macros
+### Macros

 Macro commands are defined in `config.yml`.
 Argument substitution is similar to a Unix shell: `$1`, `$@`, etc.